smlum/scription/README.md

 * Seperate speech by speakers
 * Highlight low confidence words
 * Allow you to highlight quotes and export them to a csv
+* Bring love and joy to the transcription process

 ## How to use